ocelhay/como/inst/comoapp/www/markdown/generate_uncertainty.md

 | School Closures                 	| Home contacts inflation due to school closure:                   	| s2h                   	|
 | Shielding the Elderly           	| Efficacy:                                                        	| cocoon_eff            	|

 </br>
-For each model run we then have a set of these parameters each sampled from a Gaussian distribution with mean given by the parameter value set in the data template or app, and a standard deviation given by parameter noise.
-The remaining model parameters do not change across model runs

-### Confidence

-This sets the degree of uncertainty one wants to have reflected in the model prediction.
-Given all the model runs, this defined the quantile of model predictions for each time point that will define the credible intervals.
-Thus, if confidence is set at 95%, the upper limit for the model credible interval will be one that excludes the highest 5% values of the model predictions for each data point.